Welcome to Artist in Residence Trail Tasmania (AIRTT) and join us for our art exhibition as well as inspiring arts and crafts workshops!

 Again, this is dictated by postage.
 As a return addressed red and white Australia Post satchel needs to be sent with posted in entries, we’re restricted to Australian addresses only.
 I’ve been horrified by the ridiculous costs for posting overseas and the shipping delays due to COVID also make it too complicated.
 I’m sorry if this causes any disappointments.

-We are aiming to have an online gallery of the exhibition this year, hence asking for photos of people’s work to be sent in with their entries.
+We’re aiming to have an online gallery of the exhibition this year, hence asking for photos of people’s work to be sent in with their entries.
 So this will be available for all to enjoy.
+Please also include your Facebook link – full address please, so we can link to you.

 Presenting Your Work